Looking for a personal loan in Canada? Borrowell offers access to one of the best personal loans service in the country.

 Who is Borrowell?

 Borrowell is a Canadian financial technology company founded in 2014.
-They were the first to offer free credit scores via their partnership with Equifax and they later extended that offering to also include free credit reports.
+It was the first to offer free credit score checks via its partnership with Equifax, and it later extended that offering to also include free credit reports.

 In addition to a free credit check, Borrowell provides personal loans and recommendations for credit cards, mortgages, insurance, and other banking products.

-As of this writing, more than 1 million Canadians use the platform’s free credit education, personal finance calculators and tools.
+As of this writing, more than 1.5 million Canadians use the platform’s free credit education, personal finance calculators, and tools.

 Borrowell Personal Loans